Jason Miller (playwright): Career

-Personal life and death
+Personal life

 Miller was the father of actors Jason Patric (by first wife Linda Gleason, daughter of Jackie Gleason) and Joshua John Miller (by second wife Susan Bernard).

 As of 1972, he was a resident of Neponsit, Queens, New York.
+He moved to Upper Saddle River, New Jersey, in 1973.

 In 1982, he returned to Scranton to become artistic director of the Scranton Public Theatre, a regional theatre company founded the year before.

+Death

 On May 13, 2001, Miller died of a heart attack in his hometown of Scranton, Pennsylvania.

-In 2004, actor Paul Sorvino, a longtime friend of Miller and a cast member of all three versions of That Championship Season, was commissioned by Scranton to create a bronze bust of the late playwright and actor.
+In 2004, actor Paul Sorvino, a longtime friend of Miller's and a cast member of all three versions of That Championship Season, was commissioned by Scranton to create a bronze bust of the late playwright and actor.
 The statue was unveiled in December 2008.

 In March 2011, the first Broadway revival of That Championship Season opened.
 The cast comprised Brian Cox, Kiefer Sutherland, Jim Gaffigan, and Miller's elder son, actor Jason Patric.
 The urn containing Miller's ashes was placed on the set by Patric, who played the role Miller had based on himself.